adityabham/adityabham.github.io/index.markdown

     <img src="https://i.ibb.co/gVMmYmT/Screen-Shot-2020-11-08-at-1-11-59-AM.png" alt="Alt Text" height="350" /></p>
 </div>

 Hi, I’m Aditya.
 Welcome to my personal website!
-I’m currently a senior at Northeastern University studying Electrical Engineering.
+I’m currently a graduating senior at Northeastern University studying Electrical Engineering.
 I am passionate about the areas of machine learning, Bayesian statistics & signal processing and will be attending Duke University for grad school in the Fall of 2021.
 At Duke I will be pursuing an MS degree in Electrical and Computer Engineering, concentrating in machine learning and data analytics.
 I’m originally from Livingston,